flintlib/flint/doc/source/fmpz_poly.rst

 Definition of the fmpz_poly_t type
 ----------------------------------

-The `fmpz_poly_t` type is a typedef for an array of length~1 of `fmpz_poly_struct`'s.
-This permits passing parameters of type `fmpz_poly_t` by reference in a manner similar to the way GMP integers of type `mpz_t` can be passed by reference.
+The :type:`fmpz_poly_t` type is a typedef for an array of length 1 of :type:`fmpz_poly_struct`'s.
+This permits passing parameters of type :type:`fmpz_poly_t` by reference in a manner similar to the way GMP integers of type ``mpz_t`` can be passed by reference.

-In reality one never deals directly with the `struct` and simply deals with objects of type `fmpz_poly_t`.
-For simplicity we will think of an `fmpz_poly_t` as a `struct`, though in practice to access fields of this `struct`, one needs to dereference first, e.g.\ to access the `length` field of an `fmpz_poly_t` called `poly1` one writes `poly1->length`.
+In reality one never deals directly with the ``struct`` and simply deals with objects of type :type:`fmpz_poly_t`.
+For simplicity we will think of an :type:`fmpz_poly_t` as a ``struct``, though in practice to access fields of this ``struct``, one needs to dereference first, e.g. to access the ``length`` field of an :type:`fmpz_poly_t` called ``poly1`` one writes ``poly1->length``.

-An `fmpz_poly_t` is said to be *normalised* if either `length` is zero, or if the leading coefficient of the polynomial is non-zero.
-All `fmpz_poly` functions expect their inputs to be normalised, and unless otherwise specified they produce output that is normalised.
+An :type:`fmpz_poly_t` is said to be *normalised* if either ``length`` is zero, or if the leading coefficient of the polynomial is non-zero.
+All :type:`fmpz_poly` functions expect their inputs to be normalised, and unless otherwise specified they produce output that is normalised.

-It is recommended that users do not access the fields of an `fmpz_poly_t` or its coefficient data directly, but make use of the functions designed for this purpose, detailed below.
+It is recommended that users do not access the fields of an :type:`fmpz_poly_t` or its coefficient data directly, but make use of the functions designed for this purpose, detailed below.

-Functions in `fmpz_poly` do all the memory management for the user.
+Functions in :type:`fmpz_poly` do all the memory management for the user.
 One does not need to specify the maximum length or number of limbs per coefficient in advance before using a polynomial object.
 FLINT reallocates space automatically as the computation proceeds, if more space is required.
 Each coefficient is also managed separately, being resized as needed, independently of the other coefficients.

 Types, macros and constants
 -------------------------------------------------------------------------------